The Glass Castle (2017 film): Plot

 As a teenager, Jeannette is drawn to journalism.
 The siblings have now saved enough money for Lori to leave for New York City, infuriating Rex; Jeannette prepares to do the same.
 Erma dies and, after the funeral, Jeannette is pulled into her father’s scheme of hustling his acquaintance Robbie at pool.
 When Robbie loses to Rex and inadvertently reveals Jeannette’s plan, she accompanies him upstairs as he attempts to rape her, but Jeannette shows the scars from her childhood burns and leaves.

 At home, Jeannette discovers that Rex has stolen her savings, but escapes from home anyway.
 Attending college, Jeannette faces financial difficulties and prepares to drop out, but Rex arrives with a pile of gambling winnings, telling Jeannette to follow her dreams.
 By 1989, Jeannette is a gossip columnist for New York magazine and engaged to marry David, a financial analyst.
 During dinner with a client of David’s, she lies about her parents.
 On the way home, Jeannette spots her now-homeless parents dumpster diving; she later meets with her mother, who is dismissive of Jeannette's engagement.

 Jeannette and David visit the rest of the family at the abandoned building where her parents are squatting.
 Brian, now a police officer, and Lori live comfortably, but Maureen has moved in with their parents.
-Rex and David drunkenly arm wrestle and David wins, causing an angered Rex to punch him in the nose.
+Rex and David drunkenly arm wrestle and David wins, causing an angered Rex to punch him in the nose, taking David's words of "I will take anything you throw at me, old man" as an invitation to do so.
 Returning home, David tells Jeannette that he wants nothing more to do with her parents.

 Maureen calls Jeannette to explain that she is moving to California.
 At her engagement party, Jeannette discovers that her parents have owned valuable land – now worth almost $1 million – since she was a child, but chose never to sell.
 Furious at Rex’s refusal to admit to the pain he caused his family, Jeannette disowns him.
 Some time later, Jeannette is unhappily married to David.
 Rose reaches out to tell her that Rex is dying, but Jeannette refuses to see him.